 Current Australian obesity, activity and diet research shows that we need to take action:

-Victorian adult obesity rates have increased by 40 per cent in the last 20 years; today two-thirds of adults are overweight or obese.
+Victorian adult obesity rates have increased by 40 per cent in the last 20 years; two-thirds of adults are overweight or obese.
 (DHHS 2015) Almost one in four Victorian children are overweight or obese.
 (ABS 2019)

-The combined impact of poor diet and being overweight or obese is one of Victoria’s greatest health challenges.(OPC 2017)
+A poor diet and being overweight or obese is one of Victoria’s greatest health challenges.
+(OPC 2017)

-Overweight and obesity, unhealthy diets and physical inactivity are avoidable risk factors for chronic health conditions such as heart disease, type 2 diabetes and several cancers.
+Overweight and obesity, unhealthy diets and physical inactivity are risk factors for chronic health conditions such as heart disease, type 2 diabetes and several cancers.

 This information and more can be found at: ‘A Healthier Start for Victorians – Healthy Eating and Active Living Roundtable’

-Overweight or obese children are more likely to remain overweight or obese as teens and adults.
+Children above a healthy weight are more likely to remain overweight or obese as teens and adults.
 (Better Health Channel)

 Factors causing children to become overweight and obese include: